Updated: 14th August 2025

 When a gas boiler is turned on, the gas will ignite and heat the water up to potentially 80°C or more before pumping that water around the system pipework to your radiators.
 This high output might seem like a benefit but is often a requirement due to the lower output of the radiators.

-Another problem is that properties with modern radiators tend to experience frequent cycling because gas boilers work at higher flow temperatures.
+Another issue is that properties with modern radiators tend to experience frequent cycling because gas boilers work at higher flow temperatures.
 That is, the boiler will turn on, output a lot of heat in a short amount of time, turn off again until that heat has dissipated, and repeat the cycle.
 This works well with a gas boiler but not a heat pump!
-Because heat pumps work by tapping into a temperature difference from the outside air, they have a more limited maximum output temperature than a gas boiler.
-However, this also means they can provide a consistent temperature over a longer period, avoiding the inefficient heating cycling issue.

-For example, if you’re able to run your air source heat pump’s flow temperature at 45°C and the radiators are able to effectively release that heat, then your heat pump can run continuously with a much lower energy draw.
+If you’re able to run your air source heat pump’s flow temperature at 45°C and the radiators are able to effectively release that heat, then your heat pump can run continuously with a much lower energy draw.

 Replacing Radiator

-Whenever we feel it’ll benefit you to upgrade, we’ll always recommend that you upgrade your radiators before installation for a few reasons.
+Whenever we feel it’ll benefit you to upgrade, we’ll always recommend that you upgrade your radiators before installation for a few reasons:

-System designers can effectively plan system output and operational efficiency by pairing particularly suitable heat pumps and radiators for your home, resulting in a much more efficient system.
+• Effective system planning – System designers can effectively plan system output and operational efficiency by pairing particularly suitable heat pumps and radiators for your home, resulting in a much more efficient system.

-While radiator replacements add to the overall time that an installer has to be present, installing them as part of the same project lets the engineer better plan that time to get the job done as quickly as possible.
+• Effective project management – While radiator replacements add to the overall time that an installer has to be present, installing them as part of the same project lets the engineer better plan that time to get the job done as quickly as possible.
 This avoids the need for a separate engineer in the future who might need extra time to familiarize themselves with your home’s system.

-If approved by our lending partner, you can split the cost of your heat pump investment into monthly repayments over a number of years.
+• Cost can be factored into a financing plan – If approved by our lending partner, you can split the cost of your heat pump investment into monthly repayments over a number of years.
 And this includes the whole system upgrade.
 This financing can include the cost of radiator upgrades, allowing you to manage payments more easily.

 Identifying what radiators I have